School-of-Computing-and-Informatics/cmps357-pdf-formatter/README.md

    ```

 3. **Output:**
+   - The console will display recognized text for each PDF segment (using Tesseract OCR)
    - A single output file `output.pdf` will be generated containing all processed segments

 ## How It Works